OpenDSA/OpenDSA/RST/en/Graph/GraphTraversal1.rst

 Here is an AV for you to try it on other graphs.

-.. avembed:: AV/Graph/graphBFS.html ss
+.. inlineav:: BfsCON ss
-   :long_name: Breadth First Search Visualization
+   :long_name: Breadth-First Search Slideshow
+   :links: AV/Graph/BfsCON.css
+   :scripts: AV/Graph/BfsCON.js
+   :output: show

 Here is an exercise to practice BFS.

-.. avembed:: AV/Graph/graphBFSPE.html pe
+.. avembed:: AV/Graph/graphBFSPE1 .html pe
    :long_name: BFS Proficiency Exercise

 ..
 TODO::